SciML/MethodOfLines.jl/docs/src/index.md

 - Neumann (can also include time derivative)
 - Robin (can also include time derivative)
 - Periodic
-- Any function, subject to the assumptions below
+- Any Julia function that returns a number

 At the moment the centered difference, upwind difference, nonlinear laplacian and spherical laplacian schemes are implemented.
 If you know of a scheme with better stability or accuracy in any specific case, please post an issue with a link to a paper.